spencewenski/spencewenski/README.md

 ---

-Updated on 26 April 2024 using [github.com/spencewenski/resume_generator](https://github.com/spencewenski/resume_generator)
+Updated on 6 May 2024 using [github.com/spencewenski/resume_generator](https://github.com/spencewenski/resume_generator)